TEALSK12/introduction-to-computer-science/lab_21.md

 # Squares and triangles redux

-In this lab, you will rewrite your Snap! programs from Lab 1.3 to draw shapes using loops.
+In this lab, you will rewrite your programs from Lab 1.3 to draw shapes using loops.

 ## Part 1: Back in time